roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© She let out two quick, raspy, high-pitched gasps, then her body went completely limp.
+She let out two quick, raspy, high-pitched gasps, then her body went completely limp.
 She was spent.
 Between the workout and the high-energy orgasm, she was completely wiped out.
 Ben put her legs back down and Gordon and Chester wiped the pussy cream off their hands and onto her sweat-soaked tank top, each giving her tits a last firm squeeze before slowly standing back up.

  Cori lay on the mat, curled up, her eyes closed and a smile on her face.
 Ben thought she was about to fall asleep.
 He helped her to her feet and she thanked everyone for their help during her workout and her orgasm.